 The video production for your livestream can be an elaborate, multi-camera/location setup, or as simple as one person sitting in front of a webcam.
 It’s up to you to decide what you want and need and to produce the video content / livestream outside of the software.
 This article provides on overview for planning and producing your livestream.
 Once you've decided how to produce your feed, use these instructions to connect your livestream feed to your event site.

-You can find Tips for the Equipment you'll need to produce your livestream here.
+You can find Tips for the Equipment you'll need to produce your livestream here and Tips for Finding the Right AV Help for your Event here.

 Latency Primer